Tori Spelling & Company Are Reportedly Raking In Big Bucks For ‘BH90210’ Revival

 Last week of filming @bh90210 AND 8 more days till our premiere on @foxtv (Wednesday, August 7)! – Can’t wait to share with you all the fun we’ve been having being back together.
 For anyone who’s ever said “You can’t go home again” we are living proof that you can!
 I’ve had some of the best laughs, hugs, shared memories, great realizations, and feeling of life coming full circle this summer!
 I love all of my old family and all of the new family members we’ve welcomed. #ASummerToRemember #LetsDoItAgain #Memories #Love #Family #bh90210

-“The cast all took major pay cuts in exchange for executive producer credits and a slice of the backend,” and insider shared, “That way, if it did well, they would have leverage to negotiate.”
+“The cast all took major pay cuts in exchange for executive producer credits and a slice of the backend,” and insider shared.
+“That way, if it did well, they would have leverage to negotiate.”

-“The cast did whatever they had to do to make it work, even on a shoestring budget,” the source continues while also saying that “the network will have a Season 2.”
+“The cast did whatever they had to do to make it work, even on a shoestring budget,” the source continues, while also saying that “the network will have a Season 2.”

 And while the money has been a huge part of the storyline for the show, so have past hookups.
-As The Inquisitr recently shared, Brian Austin Green spoke out in an interview about whether or not he and Tori had feelings for each other back in the day and if anything ever happened between them.
+As The Inquisitr recently shared, Brian Austin Green spoke out in an interview about whether or not he and Tori had feelings for each other back in the day, and if anything ever happened between them.

 While Green says that he and Tori were good friends and had a lot of fun, he insisted that nothing happened between them, noting that he is not one of those “serial monogamous daters.”

 BH90210 airs on Fox on Wednesday evenings.